 Donenfeld and Liebowitz must have brought in Ira Schnapp to give them his best professional version, and Ira did a tremendous job.
 It first appeared on SUPERMAN #6 cover-dated Sept.-Oct.
 1940, and probably went on sale in July, 1940, as comics and magazines were post-dated in hopes of getting a longer shelf-life.
 That means Ira probably did his version of the logo in the spring of 1940.
 It was exactly what the book and character needed, and remained the standard Superman logo until a redesign in 1983, a very long time for any logo!
 Many people, including myself, feel it’s one of the best comic book logos of all time.
 Ira took elements from all the Shuster versions, standardized the width and shapes of the letters, made the telescoping consistent, and used true three-point perspective, which Shuster’s work only guessed at.

 I’m still searching for the earliest Ira Schnapp story lettering that I can identify.
-I think the 1944 Superman Sunday newspaper strip, above, is lettered by Ira, but it’s hard to be sure.
-No credits for lettering were given or recorded at the time, so that makes it difficult, and there were others working in a similar style.
+The 1944 Superman Sunday newspaper strip, above, is lettered by Ira, and I’ve posted a series about Ira’s newspaper strip lettering beginning HERE.
+With further research, I think Ira began lettering the Superman newspaper strip in late 1943, and was beginning to letter comic book stories around the same time.
+Many articles about that are also on my blog under the COMICS CREATION header.
 Marty Schnapp remembers his father often working on the lettering at home, and he thinks Ira was lettering comics beginning in the early 1940s.

 One more document found by Alex Jay has some interesting information about Ira, his World War Two draft card from 1942, above.
 Ira was likely too old to be called into service, though he gives his birth date as Oct.
 10, 1895 rather than a year earlier, as we believe it to be, but that still put him at 46 years old.
 His place of birth is Sassow, with an interesting way of writing the double S. All the writing on this card except his signature is printing rather than script, perhaps reflecting the work he did every day.
 After “Name and Address of Person Who Will Always Know Your Address,” Ira has given his brother-in-law George Iger.